100 Amp vs. 200 Amp Panel: Boosting Your Home’s Electrical Performance

 Larger households need higher load capacity.

-Homes with many appliances benefit from more power.
+Homes with many appliances benefit from more power and need enough power for safe operation.

 Choosing the right capacity ensures efficient operation.
 It allows your electrical system to meet both current and future demands effectively.